pachyderm/pachyderm/doc/docs/how-tos/err_cmd.md

 1. If a datum fails, Pachyderm marks executes your error code (`err_cmd`) on that datum.
-1. If the code in `err_cmd` successfully runs on the *skipped* datum, Pachyderm marks the skipped datum as `recovered` and marks the job as successful.
+1. If the code in `err_cmd` successfully runs on the *skipped* datum, Pachyderm marks the skipped datum as `recovered`.
+The datum is in a failed state and, therefore, the pipeline does not put it into the output repository, but successful datums continue onto the next step in your DAG.
 1. If the `err_cmd` code fails on the skipped datum, the datum is marked as failed, and, consequently, the job is marked as failed.